kelloggm/wpi-paper/experiments/experimental-procedure.md

    typechecker issued the error) after the script is finished

 9. Create a branch for the code with inferred annotations
    a.
-Create a branch: `git checkout -b wpi-annotations wpi-enabled`
+Create a branch: `git checkout -b wpi-annotations annotation-statistics`
    b.
 Create a new directory for the inferred ajava files: `mkdir wpi-annotations`
    c. copy all the ajava files: `rsync -r ${WPITEMPDIR}/ wpi-annotations`
    d. commit the results: `git add wpi-annotations/** ; git commit -am "WPI annotations" ; git push origin wpi-annotations`